-All records received and created under this Policy shall be maintained for a period of seven years from the date a file is closed.
+All records received and created under this Policy shall be maintained for a period of seven years from the date the file is closed.
 All records shall be maintained in electronic format.
 The Director of Compliance, in collaboration with the Office of Student Services and Office of Human Resources, will maintain all files.

-The ability for anyone to access closed records is at the discretion of the Director of Compliance in conjunction with the Office of General Counsel and in a manner consistent with federal and state laws.
+The ability for anyone to access closed records is at the discretion of the Director of Compliance in a manner consistent with federal and state laws.